 Fallbrook’s Rice Fire in 2007 burned 206 homes, 9,000 acres and two commercial properties.
 Bebee said he knows Fallbrook may one day need the help.

 Crews want to help repair the town

-“I just want to help,” said Wendt.
-“That town went through devastation and I can actually do something to physically help.
+“I just wanted to help,” said Wendt.
+“That town went through devastation and I could actually do something to physically help.
 My wife and I always send backpacks to places devastated by hurricanes.
 For the most recent one, we sent 25 backpacks stuffed with school supplies.”

-Bebee said the crews can bring back with them some of the lessons they learn from the destruction and repair work.
+Bebee said the crews could bring back with them some of the lessons they learned from the destruction and repair work.
 He said the district is also working with North County Fire on emergency preparedness and the FPUD board room has been set up as an emergency command center in the event it is needed.